Ecodev/gims/docs/content/data_input2.rst

 JMP questionnaires
 ------------------

-Once you have clicked on the "JMP questionnaires" button you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.
+Once you have clicked on the :guilabel:`JMP questionnaires` button you will be directed to an interface that enables you to manage both *existing* data as well as *new info*.

 .. image:: img/contribute_jmp1.png
     :width: 100%